 Is your dog a mutt?
-While the shelter, rescue organization, pet store or breeder that you adopted him from may have you told which breeds they think he is derived from, how can they know for sure?
-The fact is, there is no way to know other than to dig into your dog’s genetics.
-Using one of the best dog DNA tests is the only way to be sure which breeds your dog is made up of.
+While the shelter, rescue organization, pet store or breeder that you adopted your mixed breed from may have you told which breeds they think he is derived from, how can they know for sure?
+The fact is, there is no way to know other than to dig into your dog's genetics.
+Using a dog DNA test is the only way to be sure which breeds your dog is made up of.

 Why?
-Because dog owners, breeders and pet stores have realized the benefits of DNA test kits for dogs, and with constant updates and improvement of DNA tests, there’s potential for more than simply learning about the dog.
+Because pet owners, breeders and pet stores have realized the benefits of DNA test kits for dogs, and with constant updates and improvement of genetic testing, there's potential for more than simply learning about the dog.

-We’ve rounded up five of the best dog DNA tests and shared their advantages and disadvantages with you below.
-Here’s a sneak peak of the products we’ll be discussing:
+We've rounded up five of the best canine DNA test kits and shared their advantages and disadvantages with you below.
+Here's a sneak peak of the products we'll be discussing:

 |Canine HealthCheck – Disease & Trait Test||$$$||C|

-Why best dog DNA tests are useful to pet owners?
+Why a dog DNA test is useful to pet owners?

-So, what can you get from digging into your canine’s genetics and trying out one of the best dog DNA tests to learn more about your dog?
+So, what can you get from digging into your canine's genetics to learn more about your dog?
 Quite a lot, particularly for owners of mixed breed dogs.

 I recommend you listen to our podcast episode where we talk to dog experts about the benefits of DNA test kits for dogs and how effective this method actually is.
 Industry vets from Embark DNA have revealed tons of curious information that's worth learning about.